jessicamyee/pets-r-us/README.md

 [See here for a closer view on AdobeXD](https://xd.adobe.com/view/4820e06a-5260-47cc-be25-641dc826cec1-1d73/)

-4. **Overview:** Pets-R-Us is a full (Mongo/Express/React/Node) MERN stack application that allows local animal adoption agencies to post their adorable animals.
-Every year, thousands of animals are displaced and live without a home.
-It is our belief that every pet deserves a home.
-The following is a list of the features: our application has full CRUD on the back, and utilizing the React framework on the front end.

-5. **MVP:**

-- Create database using Mongo and express to fetch data about adoptable pets
-- Read in the adoptable pet records
-- Update/Delete record after verifying user authentication
-- Rendering different routes based on user credentials
-- Use React to create our wireframes
-- Implement search feature by animal type
-- Develop carousel on landing page
-- Responsive design on mobile and desktop devices

-6. **Post-MVP:**

-- Implementing "paw-like" feature using back-end updating Schema to include array of "likes"
-- Additional sort capabilities (price, breed, size, hypoallergenic)
-- Add another user/buyer then we become the marketplace aka the Amazon of pets and creatures
-- Develop carousel on animals page

-7. **Post-Post-MVP:**

-- Create "pet-recommendation" algorithm based on user preferences (geo-tag animals, size, type, etc.)

 ## Change Log
 - Implemented pagination in our "Add a Pet" form.